 You do not have to master any complex subjects to become a pilot.

-To become a pilot, you have to know a few basic mathematics and a few other subjects.
+To become a pilot, you must know a few basic mathematics and other subjects.

-In this post, I removed the confusion of subjects to study to become a pilot after 10th.
+In this post, I removed the confusion of studying subjects to become a pilot after 10th.